vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 saveXML(pmml(ada), "ada.pmml")
 ```

-When the resulting PMML document "ada.pmml" is opened in text editor, then the expert eye can spot the following shortcomings:
+When the newly generated PMML document `ada.pmml` is opened in text editor, then the expert eye can spot the following shortcomings:

 1. The model corresponds to a classification problem, but is encoded as a regression-type [`MiningModel` element](http://dmg.org/pmml/v4-3/MultipleModels.html).
-This may confuse PMML consumers that employ different query and prediction workflows for different function types.
+This may confuse PMML engines that employ different query and prediction workflows for different function types.
 For regression models, the query interface is typically no-op, and the prediction interface returns a single scalar value.
 Conversely, for classification models, the query interface exposes the universe of classes (eg. class labels and class descriptions), and the prediction interface returns the label of the winning class together with the class probability distribution.
 The AdaBoost PMML document aims to emulate the behaviour of conventional classification-type models, but does it rather poorly.
 For example, it completely lacks the the description of the target field (sic!), and class probabilities are calculated using the generic [`transformedValue` output feature](http://dmg.org/pmml/v4-3/Output.html#ResFeat) rather than the special-purpose [`probability` output feature](http://dmg.org/pmml/v4-3/Output.html#ResFeat).
-2. The `functionName` attribute of member [`TreeModel` elements](http://dmg.org/pmml/v4-3/TreeModel.html) has been specified as "regression", but their encoding is consistent with classification-type models instead.
-Again, this kind of false signalling may confuse standards-compliant PMML consumers.
+2. The `functionName` attribute of member [`TreeModel` elements](http://dmg.org/pmml/v4-3/TreeModel.html) has been specified as `regression`, but their encoding is consistent with classification-type models instead.
+Again, this kind of false signalling may confuse standards-compliant PMML engines.
 3. Bloated [`MiningSchema` elements](http://dmg.org/pmml/v4-3/MiningSchema.html).
 The idea of ensemble models is that every member model deals with a well-defined subspace of the input space.
-Unfortunately, the `pmml` package is incapable of filtering out irrelevant active fields, and populates all `MiningSchema` elements with exactly the same set of 72 [`MiningField` elements](http://dmg.org/pmml/v4-3/MiningSchema.html).
+Unfortunately, the legacy `pmml` package is incapable of filtering out irrelevant active fields, and populates all `MiningSchema` elements with exactly the same set of 72 [`MiningField` elements](http://dmg.org/pmml/v4-3/MiningSchema.html).
 It isn't just a matter of style.
 For example, it prevents from conducting custom variable importance analyses using simple XQuery/XPath language queries.
 4. Bloated predicate elements.
-By default, the `pmml` package encodes splits as [`CompoundPredicate` elements](http://dmg.org/pmml/v4-3/TreeModel.html#xsdElement_CompoundPredicate), even though [`SimplePredicate` elements](http://dmg.org/pmml/v4-3/TreeModel.html#xsdElement_SimplePredicate) would suffice.
+By default, the legacy `pmml` package encodes splits as [`CompoundPredicate` elements](http://dmg.org/pmml/v4-3/TreeModel.html#xsdElement_CompoundPredicate), even though [`SimplePredicate` elements](http://dmg.org/pmml/v4-3/TreeModel.html#xsdElement_SimplePredicate) would suffice.
 Digging deeper, there are problems with the `CompoundPredicate` element itself, because it does not convey the functional difference between the "main" split and "alternative" splits.

 ##### Simplifying Predicate elements